 How to Hang a Chandelier From a Vaulted Ceiling

 When hanging a chandelier from a vaulted ceiling, there are certain adjustments and tools that you will need so that it hangs straight and securely.
 Here is how to properly hang a chandelier from a slanted or sloped ceiling.

 What Tools Do You Need?

-Your chandelier should come with all of the screws and fasteners that you will need, but there are some things you’ll need to have before you start trying to install your new light fixture.
+Your chandelier should come with all of the screws and fasteners that you will need, but there are some things you’ll need to have before you start trying to install your new light fixture on a vaulted ceiling.